phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a9-zynq7000/armv7a9-zynq7000-zturn.md

 Phoenix-RTOS loader tried to find an image in flash, which was unsuccessful.
 That's why there is an error message.

-Otherwise, in order to get into plo you need to press any key within 500ms.
+Otherwise, in order to get into plo press any key within 500ms.
 If you don't do that, plo will load system and start psh, but we cannot flash from there.
 Output when you enter psh:

 ```